wng6w8w8rc-gif/fe-archi-planning/README.md

   // ... mirror ROUTES structure with /v2 prefix
 } as const;

-// Note: Route-level flags determine which version (v1 or v2) to use
+// Note: Route version configuration determines which version (v1 or v2) to use
-// During migration, routes can be individually toggled
+// During migration, routes can be individually toggled in src/config/routes.ts
 // After migration is complete, all routes will use v2 (same paths as v1)
 ```